QianhuiWan/SV_notes/README.md

 + ENCODE, CNV track, https://genome.ucsc.edu/cgi-bin/hgTrackUi?db=hg18&g=wgEncodeHudsonalphaCnv

-## CNV analysis
+## CNV analyses

-CNV are normally called from whole genome sequencing (WGS) data or whole exome sequencing (WES) data.
++ CNV are normally called from whole genome sequencing (WGS) data or whole exome sequencing (WES) data.

++ Comparing to short-read sequencing and bulk tissue sequencing, long read genome sequencing and single cell sequencing is not widely used at present.
+So we look at short-read sequencing for now.

++ There are some pipelines (tutorial) for CNV calling from DNA sequencing data:

+  + t

+## Some papers related with CNV and CNV analyses

++ 'Copy-number variants in clinical genome sequencing: deployment and interpretation for rare and undiagnosed disease' https://www.nature.com/articles/s41436-018-0295-y

++